-Dunja Šešelja is an Assistant Professor of Philosophy of Science and Technology at TU Eindhoven.
+Dunja Šešelja is a Professor for Social Epistemology and Reasoning in Science at the Institute for Philosophy II, Ruhr University Bochum, and a member (in the role of an Assistant Professor for Philosophy of Science and Technology, on 25%) of the Philosophy & Ethics Group, TU Eindhoven.
 She serves as an Editor-in-Chief of the European Journal for Philosophy of Science.
 Previously, she held visiting professorships at the University of Vienna and Ghent University, and postdoctoral positions at Ghent University, Ruhr-University Bochum, and MCMP, LMU Munich.
 Her research focuses on social epistemology of science and at the integration of historically informed philosophy of science and formal models of scientific inquiry.

 Rethinking the history of peptic ulcer disease and its relevance for network epistemologyHistory and Philosophy of the Life Sciences (2021)